LimeChain/anchor-coverage-example/README.md

 ### 1. Build a wrapper around anchor that supports code coverage for Anchor programs using the DWARF sections:

+Be sure to clone it outside of the anchor-coverage-example repo.

 ```bash
 git clone -b litesvm_branching https://github.com/LimeChain/anchor-coverage-dwarf.git
 cd anchor-coverage-dwarf && cargo build